By Dotun ADEKANMBI,

 If Nigeria is to make any progress in the globally competitive 21st century, citizens need to become more aware that government is the most important institution in the world.
 If, as we have always done, we fail to get our politics right, our economy will never be right and national development will never be on track.
 This, perhaps, is the best context within which to situate Obasanjo’s sermon.
 Rather than berate the messenger, given his own failing in governance as a three-time leader of Nigeria, we need to embrace his message as a clarion call to citizens and government to embark on urgent course correction as we approach 2023.

 As Nigeria attains 60 years of independence on October 1, citizens should begin to envision purposeful leadership beyond the rhetoric of ‘restructuring.’
 We have had enough of leaders that concentrate on checking the speedometer of our vehicle of national development when it is apparent that it is fast running out of fuel.
 Time has come for us to be more circumspect in picking the best of Nigeria to govern Nigeria.
 Good people are not in short supply, but the conspiracy of the political elite will prevent their emergence, except we burst the myth of ‘political structure’ that is used to keep good men and women away from the game of nation-building.
 If good candidates are continually choked out of the race, we shall never be able to douse the fire of ‘old prejudices and biases’ that imperil our national unity.
 Without the emergence of good leaders, Nigerians will never, on their own, be able to see or feel the impact of government, except Presidential spokespersons tell them the direction in which to focus their search.
 That will be too bad!

-Dotun ADEKANMBI is a Lagos-based communications consultant and public affairs commentator.
+Dotun ADEKANMBI is a Lagos-based communications consultant.